-Here is a look at the life of James Traficant, former Ohio congressman.
+Here is a look at the life of the late James Traficant, former Ohio congressman.

 Birth date: May 8, 1941